axiomiety/axiomiety.github.io/writeups/cryptopals3.markdown

       orig_k = top18^actual_bot14
 {% endhighlight %}

-As a side note, I just want to emphasise that now that we can derive `k` from `kdash`, we know what it was before the transform.
-Just to recap:
+As a side note, I just want to emphasise all we've done is derive `k` back from `kdash` (i.e., what `k` was before the transform).

-    y' = y ^ y>>18

-Which implies

-    y' ^ y>>18 = y

-Now let's take a look at the one before:
+Now let's take a look at the next transform:

     y ^= (y << 15) & 0xEFC60000